diego-hartmann/PokeCharm/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/a7/React-icon.svg/2300px-React-icon.svg.png" width="55px" height="50px" />

-## Functional requirements:
+## Functional information:
-✔️ The user should be able to see a main screen with a list of all Pokémons (with corresponding name and image for each of them).
+✔️ The user is able to see a main screen with a list of all Pokémons (with corresponding name and image for each of them).

-✔️ In the main page: apply pagination in the list of Pokémons.
+✔️ In the main page: pagination in the list of Pokémons.

-✔️ From the main page, while clicking a Pokémon, the user should be able to navigate to another page containing the details of that Pokémon.
+✔️ From the main page, while clicking a Pokémon, the user can navigate to another page containing the details of that Pokémon.

-✔️ In the Pokémon details page, the user should see at least 6 descriptions, the image and the name of one Pokémon.
+✔️ In the Pokémon details page, the user can see 13 descriptions, the image and the name of one Pokémon.

-✔️ In the Pokémon detail page, the user should be able to favorite the Pokémon.
+✔️ In the Pokémon detail page, the user can favorite the Pokémon too.

-✔️ From the main page, the user should be able to navigate to another page.
-This page should contain a list of the favorite Pokémons (with corresponding name and image for each of them).
+✔️ From the main page, the user can navigate to Pokedex (list of the favorite Pokémons).

-## Technical requirements:
+## Technical information:
-✔️ The application should be implemented in React.
+✔️ The application is implemented in React.

-✔️ To get the list of Pókemons and their details, use the PokéAPI: https://pokeapi.co/ (see documentation for more details).
+✔️ To get the list of Pókemons and their details, it uses the PokéAPI: https://pokeapi.co/.

 ✔️ Usage of the local storage to handle the list of favorite Pokémons.

-✔️ Usage of any UI framework adapted to React (Examples: Bootstrap, Semantic UI).
+✔️ Usage of MUI to items such like header buttons.

-✔️ The app should be responsive (adapt UI so it can be displayed in different screen sizes).
+✔️ The app is responsive (adapt UI so it can be displayed in different screen sizes).

-✔️ The code should contain comments.
+✔️ The code contain comments.

-✔️ The application code should be submitted in GitHub.

 ### Plus:
-✔️ Apply any UI for all the components.
+✔️ Applyed custom UI for most of the components.

-✔️ Add any extra libraries / frameworks / dependencies.
+✔️ Added extra libs (see above in this document).

-✔️ Hooks.
+✔️ Added Custom and Native Hooks.

-✔️ State Management.
+✔️ State Management with useState and useContext.

-✔️ Router.
+✔️ Router to change between pages.

+✔️ Unit tests in functions.

-✔️ Unit tests in functions and components.
+✔️ Unit tests in components.